auth0/cosmos/core/components/molecules/dialog/dialog.md

 }
 ```

-## Input dialog

-Here goes a react description on how to make the submit btn work even though it's not part of the form.

 ## Usage

 As a general rule, try to avoid using dialogs: They are disruptive, invasive, and interrupt the user's flow.